flexion-mobile/flexion-sdk-sample-app/README.md

 Introduction
 ---------------
 This is an example app using the Flexion billing SDK.
-The app uses a local simulated Flexion billing server, so it works as a stand-alone application.
+For more information on the Flexion SDK, see **[flexionmobile.com](http://flexionmobile.com)**

 This app is a simple game where the player can buy seeds and use it to 'grow' randomly generated flowers.
 The player starts the game with a set amount of seeds.